Feature

 “In terms of reducing emissions, I understand the story of hybrid products.
 But how do they taste?
 Do they really solve that burden?
 Generally, the creamy taste in dairy products comes from the butterfat,” he contends.

-In terms of liquid milk alternatives or hybrids, Scheper has some doubts about new introductions in the retail shelf alongside the numerous product launches in the plant-based liquid milk alternatives space seen over the past years.
+Scheper has some wider doubts about additions to the retail shelf when faced with the numerous product launches in plant-based liquid milk alternatives seen in recent years.

 Margins have become tighter.